warp-ds/icons/README.md

 # WARP icons
 The icon set for WARP, imported from (Figma project)[!https://www.figma.com/file/yEx16ew6S0Xgd579dN4hsM/Warp---Icons?type=design&node-id=150-113&mode=design&t=TRtIuPlsDoYlbuqd-0].

-**Note that the icons in the "src/raw" folder in this repository should never be used directly, as they aren't optimized.**
+**Note that the icons in the "src/raw" folder in this repository should never be used directly, as they aren't optimized.
+Also note that Raw icons don't contain title element and hence won't be follow accessibility guidelines**

 ## How to use